jeremysprofile/jeremysprofile.github.io/content/game.md

 Upgrade cap: 3

 ### 2. Coordinate
-Choose 1 + $LEVEL starting hexes, and up to 1 + $LEVEL adjacent friendly or empty destination hexes.
+Choose 1 + $LEVEL starting hexes, and up to 1 + $LEVEL adjacent [controlled](#glossary) or empty destination hexes.
 Move any number of mechs from starting hexes to destination hexes.
-Mechs cannot move more than 1 hex away.
+Each mech cannot move more than 1 hex this way.

 Upgrade cap: 4